-Commissioner Alison LIDDY

-(Lama Lama Clan) commenced with the Commission on 14 May 2015.
+Commissioner Alison LIDDY (Lama Lama Clan) commenced with the Commission on 14 May 2015.
 Coen Commissioner Alison Liddy was born in Cairns and completed most of her schooling in North Queensland.
-Furthering her educational gualifications, Coen Commissioner Liddy attained a Certificate III in Indigenous Community Service and Primary Health Care.
+Furthering her educational qualifications, Coen Commissioner Liddy attained a Certificate III in Indigenous Community Service and Primary Health Care.
 She has held many positions over the years, working in administrative roles as an Indigenous Health Worker with the Coen Primary Health Care Centre, Community Engagement Officer with the Royal Flying Doctor Service (RFDS) and Apunipima Cape York Health Council at the Coen Wellbeing Centre.
 Local Commissioner Alison Liddy is currently employed at the Yintjinnga Aboriginal Corporation and the Lama Lama Ranger Service.
 She is also a General Foster Carer.
 Working locally in Coen for many years and being involved in the community has enabled her to gain a broad understanding of the issues that affect those living in Coen.
-Her interest in becoming a Local Commissioner was inspired through her sister, Elaine Liddy, who has been a Coen Local Commissioner since the commencement of the Commission in 2008.
+Her interest in becoming a Local Commissioner was inspired through her sister, Elaine Liddy, who has been a Coen Commissioner since the commencement of the Commission in 2008.

 Commissioner Maureen LIDDY (Lama Lama Clan) also commenced with the Commission on 14 May 2015.
-Coen Commissioner Maureen

-Liddy has worked extensively with families and children across Cape York.
+Coen Commissioner Maureen Liddy has worked extensively with families and children across Cape York.
 Local Commissioner Liddy taught at a number of schools in the far north, including Bloomfield River State School where she became the Acting Principal.
 She was the Coen State School Principal for some five years and then was the Hope Vale State School Principal.
-For a time in Hope Vale she also took on the task of being the Coordinator, Cape York Indigenous Communities.
-She resigned as the Principal of Hope Vale State School and took on the role of Transition Officer for Queensland Education, assisting in moving children from primary schools to secondary schooling, and even further education.
+For four years in Hope Vale she was seconded to DATSIP's Cape York Strategy Unit as part of the Government Champions program where she coordinated the Negotiation Tables throughout Cape York between the communities and their Government Champions.
+She resigned as the Principal of Hope Vale State School and took on the role of Transition Officer for the Department of Education, assisting in moving children from primary schools to secondary schooling, and even further education.
 In 2010 Coen Commissioner Liddy resigned again from active teaching and took up an appointment with Cape York Partnership as a manager involved with the academy schools and teachers, helping them to become familiar with and proficient in direct instruction teaching.
 In 2013 she began working for the RFDS in Coen as a Community Development Officer and in 2015 moved to the position of Services Coordinator.
-On 1 April 2017 Coen Commissioner Liddy's position transitioned from the RFDS to the Apunipima Cape York Health Council.
-She holds a Graduate Diploma in Education and is a member of the Coen Justice Group, the local Sports and Recreation Association and is a member of an Advisory Committee to the Cook Shire Council, advising on Aboriginal needs and concerns.
-Coen Commissioner Maureen Liddy's personal interests include camping, fishing, reading, four wheel driving and meeting people.
+On 1 April 2017 Coen Commissioner Liddy's position transitioned from the RFDS to the Apunipima Cape York Health Council as Team Leader.
+She holds a Graduate Diploma in Education and is a member of: the Coen Justice Group; the local Sports and Recreation Association; and the Advisory Committee to the Cook Shire Council, advising on Aboriginal needs and concerns.
+Coen Commissioner Maureen Liddy's personal interests include spending time with her family, camping, fishing, reading, four wheel driving and meeting people.
+Doomadgee